-We believe in the primary importance of proper induction processes for all staff, volunteers and students in order to fully brief them about the setting, the families we serve, the importance of each policy area and accompanying procedures, our approach to Montessori and EYFS curriculum and daily practice.
+A comprehensive induction for all staff, volunteers and students is essential to ensure a consistent understanding across the team of our school, the families we serve, the importance of each policy area and accompanying procedures, in particular safeguarding.
+It is also essential to ensure a consistent ethos and approach to the Montessori practice.